Rahulvira/ip/docs/README.md

 ```
 Bye, feel free to ask me anything anytime!
 ```
-You may alternately just close the application and all your tasks will be saved.
+You may alternatively just close the application and all your tasks will still be saved.